clinical-genomics-uppsala/PrecMed1/docs/lab4.md

 * chr3:41,265,566-41,266,697
 * chr2:29,416,005-29,416,044

+!!! question
+    :question:
+    In the regions below there are variants, determine which variants is an

+    * Somatic SNV
+    * Germline SNV
+    * SNV artifact
+    * Insertion
+    * Deletion

+!!! question
+    :question:
+    Determine the exact start position of the variants for all non-artifact variants

+!!! question
+    :question:
+    Determine the number of supporting reads for all non-artifact variants

+!!! question
+    :question:
+    Determine the allele frequency for all non-artifact variants

 !!!
 TIP
+    * Copy the regions into IGV
-    Zoom in when needed
+    * Zoom in when needed

-!!!
-TIP
-    Left click on positions in the coverage track to see support for each allele
+    * Left click on positions in the coverage track to see support for each allele

-!!!
-TIP
-    Right click in the read track and choose Collapsed or Squished to see more of the data
+    * Right click in the read track and choose Collapsed or Squished to see more of the data

 ---

-### Fusion
+### Fusions
 Now, lets look at a fusion event between the genes FGFR3 and TACC3.

 1. Make a new session in IGV or open a new window.